Central Florida: closer to average temps; warming trend, rain follows

 A quick (and weak) temperature knock down, another front arrives next weekend.. it promises rain. https://t.co/ZkNyFgQrGF pic.twitter.com/HkcYYkflLW— Irene Sans (@IreneSans) March 11, 2019

-We still have one warm night ahead of us, then the low temperatures drop to the mid-60s, which is about 10 degrees above average, too.
-More clouds will arrive as the cold front gets closer to the area overnight.

-Busy #CocoaBeach...During this #SpringBreak season, remember to stay near #lifeguards.
-There's a moderate threat for #RipCurrents today at East Central #Florida #beaches. #WFTV #FLwx pic.twitter.com/JmeYxaJGvN— George Waldenberger (@GWaldenWFTV) March 11, 2019

-A cold front is on track to sweep across Central Florida early Tuesday; very scattered showers could develop through the morning.
-Then through the afternoon a light shower could develop along the Brevard coast as the cold slowly makes its way southward.
-Temperatures Tuesday afternoon will stay in the mid-70s, with the winds from the north between 8 to 12 mph.
+There is a chance for a light shower to develop along the Brevard coast as the cold slowly makes its way southward Tuesday afternoon.
+High temperatures will reach the mid-70s, with the winds from the north between 8 to 12 mph.

+Goooooooooooooooood Morning!
+I'll see you on Channel 9! pic.twitter.com/5irvHFBKAG— Brian Shields (@BShieldsWFTV) March 12, 2019

 The rest of the week